Cleavr-Dev/cleavr-developer-guides/README.md

 ## Contributing

 We welcome contributions from all team members.
-Please create a new PR with your suggested changes and tag the HEad of Development for a review.
+Please create a new PR with your suggested changes and tag the Head of Development for a review.

 Happy coding!